Montana Sex Abuse Lawsuit Settlements

 The primary and most direct defendant in a sex abuse civil lawsuit is always the person who committed the abuse.
 The problem is that in most cases suing the individual abuser won’t get you anything because they won’t have money to pay any verdict or settlement (unless the individual is someone very wealthy like Harvey Weinstein or Donald Trump).

 The best way to get money in a civil lawsuit for sexual abuse is to sue a third party for negligence in connection with the abuse.
-Common examples of third parties who can be sued in sex abuse lawsuits include schools, youth organizations (e.g., Boy Scouts), gyms, etc. These parties can be held liable in a civil case if the plaintiff can show that they their negligence somehow enabled the abuse to occur or to continue.
+Common examples of third parties who can be sued in sex abuse lawsuits include schools, churches, youth organizations (e.g., Boy Scouts), gyms, etc. These parties can be held liable in a civil case if the plaintiff can show that their negligence somehow enabled the abuse to occur or to continue.
 Third parties in sex abuse lawsuits can also be held liable if they attempted to cover up abuse incidents after the fact.

 Let’s consider a very typical example of how third parties can be held liable for sex abuse.
 Let’s say that a guard at a juvenile detention facility is sexually abusing inmates.
 Several of these victims file complaints, but the facility basically ignores them and allows the guard to continue his abuse.
 The victim can file a civil lawsuit against the detention facility (or the state agency that operates it) for negligently failing to investigate and protect them from abuse.

-Dr. Tyler Hurst Patient Sext Abuse Lawsuits
+Dr. Tyler Hurst Patient Sex Abuse Lawsuits

 Montana Juvenile Detention Center Sex Abuse Lawsuits